AppImageCommunity/awesome-appimage/README.md

 - [go-appimaged](https://github.com/probonopd/go-appimage/tree/master/src/appimaged) - Optional daemon that integrates AppImages into the system (experimental).
 - [appimaged](https://github.com/AppImage/appimaged) - Optional daemon that integrates AppImages into the system (deprecated).
 - [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) - Integrates into users' systems and establishes a single `~/Applications` directory, assisting the user to move AppImages into there, with support for updating and removing AppImages through apps launcher.
-- [appimage2desktop](https://github.com/me1ting/appimage2desktop) - Creates a desktop file and an icon in the system for an AppImage, nothing else.
 - [appimagehelper](https://gitlab.com/posktomten/appimagehelper) - Program for creating, deleting, controlling and organizing shortcuts to AppImage.
 - [LinuxPA](https://github.com/CalebQ42/LinuxPA) - PortableApps.com type launcher for Linux with AppImage support.
 - [AppImage Desktop Maker](https://github.com/Alexsussa/AIDM) - Creates menu entries for AppImages without the need for a daemon.
 - [Thumbnailer for AppImages](https://github.com/mttbernardini/appimage-thumbnailer) - Generates icons for AppImages that are shown in file managers of GNOME and KDE compatible desktop environments.
 - [XApp Thumbnailers](https://github.com/linuxmint/xapp-thumbnailers) - Thumbnailers for GTK Desktop Environments, including one for the AppImage file format.
 Makes Gtk based file managers like Caja (MATE), Nautilus (GNOME), Nemo (Cinnamon), PCManFM (LXDE), and Thunar (Xfce) show application icons on AppImages.
 - [AppImage To Gnome](https://github.com/DejfCold/ATG) - Monitors and (de)installs AppImages from the Gnome desktop.
-- [AppImage-Integrator](https://github.com/w-j-r/AppImage-Integrator) - A simple program to integrate AppImages into the Linux desktop written in Qt6.
 - [gnome_appimage_installer](https://github.com/knork-fork/gnome_appimage_installer) - Somewhat a misnomer (AppImages don't need to be "installed"), creates a desktop file that follows the freedesktop.org spec for your AppImage files; written in bash.
 - [Gear lever](https://github.com/mijorus/gearlever/) - Integrates AppImages into the Gnome desktop by drag-and-drop onto the Gear lever application.